-- Weather conditions will dictate if open burning will be allowed on a day-by-day basis.
+- Weather and air quality conditions will dictate if open burning will be allowed on a day-by-day basis.

 - Open burning is prohibited whenever winds exceed 10 miles per hour.

-- Permit holders must phone SFD prior to starting a burn to learn about cancellations for that day due to weather.
+- Permit holders must phone SFD, at the (928) 649-1397, prior to starting any burning to learn about any possible cancellations or additional restrictions on burning for that day.

 - You may not burn construction materials, plastic, brush larger than 4 inches in diameter, paper, cardboard, rubbish or garbage.

 - Reference your burn permit for complete burn permit requirements.

 Live fire performances and special events involving a fire, such as bonfires or ceremonial or sweat lodges require a Special Burn Permit and additional review.
 Contact CRM at (928) 282-6800 or email CRM@sedonafire.org for additional requirements.
 Please keep in mind that the additional review needed for commercial burn permits can take several days to complete and you will need to plan accordingly.